verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Heart is hungry for promises
 - [ ] It's better to extinguish all hope.
 - [ ] Exciting as a whispered promise.
+- [ ] Those shoes look like you're wearing a pair of dreams.